-The LAUSD Interscholastic Athletic Department administers the high school athletic program as well as the Middle School Intramural Program.
+Los Angeles Unified Interscholastic Athletic Department administers the high school athletic program as well as the Middle School Intramural Program.
 Both programs are designed to foster the partnership between academics and athletics, promote the values of sport participation, and assure that everyone involved in these activities is treated with dignity and respect.
-Participation in interscholastic athletics is available to students at all high schools, including most span schools and single-site magnet schools within the Los Angeles Unified School District.
+Participation in interscholastic athletics is available to students at all high schools, including most span schools and single-site magnet schools within Los Angeles Unified.
 The sports programs vary from school to school.
-Students must comply with the eligibility standards as determined by the California Interscholastic Federation and the LAUSD Interscholastic Athletic Department.
-To be eligible to participate, the student must maintain the minimum of a 2.0 grade point average, pass a comprehensive physical examination each year by a licensed California health care provider that complies with the current District policy, and submit a Student Emergency Form as well as proof of insurance which meets the standards required by the California Education Code.
+Students must comply with the eligibility standards as determined by the California Interscholastic Federation and Los Angeles Unified Interscholastic Athletic Department.
+To be eligible to participate, the student must maintain the minimum of a 2.0 grade point average, pass a comprehensive physical examination each year by a licensed California health care provider that complies with the current Los Angeles Unified policy, and submit a Student Emergency Form as well as proof of insurance which meets the standards required by the California Education Code.
 The athlete must also sign a Steroid Prohibition Use Form, a Code of Conduct Form, a Hazing and Bullying Form, an Out-of-Season Liability Waiver Form, Athletic Insurance Certificate, Concussion Information Sheet, Sudden Cardiac Arrest Information Sheet, and a Media Release Form.
-Parents are required to submit an Acknowledgement of Risk Warning and Consent Form.
-All forms are available on the Interscholastic Athletics page on the Los Angeles Unified website: https://achieve.lausd.net/Page/1402.
+Parents/guardians are required to submit an Acknowledgement of Risk Warning and Consent Form.
+All forms are available on the Interscholastic Athletics page on the Los Angeles Unified website: https://achieve.lausd.net/athletics.
+High school students participating in Inter-Scholastic Athletics who have a GPA of a 3.0 or higher will be recognized at the end of each season as Los Angeles Unified Scholar Athletes.

-Each student planning to participate in California Interscholastic Federation competition or cheerleading must undergo an annual Pre-participation Physical Evaluation (PPE) by a qualified California licensed health care provider prior to participation in any aspect of the competition, including tryouts and practices.
+Each student planning to participate in California Interscholastic Federation competition or cheerleading must undergo an annual Preparticipation Physical Evaluation (PPE) by a qualified California licensed health care provider prior to participation in any aspect of the competition, including tryouts and practices.
 The District accepts PPE's from California-licensed physicians (MD or DO), nurse practitioners (NP), or physician assistants (PA).
-Select auxiliary units and marching bands must undergo a physical evaluation, at least once prior to tryout, practice and participation.
+Select auxiliary units and marching bands must undergo a physical evaluation, at least once prior to tryout, practice, and participation.
 If a licensed health care provider determines that the athlete sustained a concussion or a head injury, the athlete is required to complete a graduated return-to-play protocol of no less than seven days in duration under the supervision of a licensed health care provider.
 Only a California-licensed health care provider trained in the management of concussions and acting within the scope of his or her practice should evaluate a suspected concussion.
 The athlete will not be allowed to return to play without written clearance from the treating health care provider and verified by the credentialed school nurse.